The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 [83] Gygax, Dungeon Masters Guide, p.
 60.

-[85] Specific mentions include: banshees originate from evil elves; the Greyhawk Adventures book mentions Neutral-leaning halflings and Lawful Good-leaning stone giants; the ondonti are Lawful Good orcs from the Forgotten Realms; FOR2 Drow of the Underdark notes that 15% of drow are of another alignment than Evil; the drow goddess of Good, Eilistraee, worshipped by non-Evil dark elves; and the Complete Book of Humanoids details monsters of other alignments as player characters.
+[84] Specific mentions include: banshees originate from evil elves; the Greyhawk Adventures book mentions Neutral-leaning halflings and Lawful Good-leaning stone giants; the ondonti are Lawful Good orcs from the Forgotten Realms; FOR2 Drow of the Underdark notes that 15% of drow are of another alignment than Evil; the drow goddess of Good, Eilistraee, worshipped by non-Evil dark elves; REF5 Lords of Darkness includes a Lawful Good vampire NPC and notes about non-Evil undead; and the Complete Book of Humanoids details monsters of other alignments as player characters.

-[86] They could have a different alignment is it was changed by magical means, such as donning a helm of opposite alignment.
+[85] They could have a different alignment if it was changed by magical means, such as donning a helm of opposite alignment.

 [86] Gygax, Unearthed Arcana, p.
 13.